 Say thank you.
 Don’t forget to teach gratitude.
 Point out to your child the wonderful things around you.
 Tell them the things that you are grateful for.
 Thank them for the things that they do and the effort that they put forth (even if it doesn’t turn out well).
 With this, express your love.
 Tell your kid that they are valued and that the world that you both live in has value.
 Share with them all the awesome things you enjoy.
 Give them love and beauty.

 When they fail, help them evaluate what went wrong.
 Encourage them to problem solve about how they can do things differently to have a different or better out come in the future.
 Make sure that they know that failing doesn’t diminish your love for them.
 This teaches them that their work productivity doesn’t equate to their personal value.
 A lesson I think many of us Americans need to go back to.

 This idea applies to both neurotypical and neurodivergent children.
 Just know that it is really likely that if your child is a different neurotype then you that they will go about doing things in a different way then you.
 And that’s alright.
 Instead of judging the process, ask if they are meeting the objectives of the task.
 If they are, then it doesn’t matter how they got there.
 Well, provided it is safe.
 I mean we don’t want to encourage them to use explosives to solve any of their problems.
 No matter how effective or satisfying that solution might be.

-So, yeah.
-That’s about all I got on this topic for now.
+Well, that’s about it for my rambling today.
 Thanks for coming and spending some time with me.
-I hope that you all find peace and wellness.
+If you like what you read, click on that like button.
+It really does help!
 Until we talk again, you take care of yourselves!